Digoxin – A Medicine for Heart Problems

 How should I take my digoxin?

 It’s very important to take your digoxin exactly as your healthcare provider tells you.
 Digoxin is usually taken once a day.
-You should try to take the drug at the same time every day.
-If you miss a dose, you can go ahead and take it if no more than 12 hours have passed from the time you should have taken it.
+You should try to take it at the same time every day.
+If you miss a dose, you can take it if less than 12 hours have passed since your normal dosage time.
 If more than 12 hours have passed, skip that dose altogether.
+You don’t want to double up on digoxin doses.

 Do any foods or other medicines affect how digoxin works?